harathi-mutyam/kubernetes-projects/eks-acm-alb-production-cluster/readme.md

 ```shell
 terraform destroy -var-file="dev.tfvars"
 ```

-# Note

-GoDaddy is only: domain registar

-You either:

-Option A:
-**point NS records to Route53**   then add A records in R53

-OR

-Option B:
-**directly add CNAME records with ALB DNS**

 # **Note**: **Difference between path based and host based routing**

 ## Why cart.yaml was modified (Path-based → Host-based Routing)